 You don't get to choose what you feel but you do get to choose what you do with it.

 Reappraisal works.
-Suppression doesn't, at least not without cost.
+Suppression mostly doesn't, or at least not without a cost you pay later.
 Gross's research found that suppression reduces the outward expression of emotion but doesn't reduce the internal experience.
 The feeling is still there.

 Clinical professor of psychiatry Daniel Siegel developed the window of tolerance framework to describe the zone in which a person can function effectively: processing information, staying present, and responding rather than reacting.
 Under pressure, leaders get pushed out of that window faster than they realize.